 Why has this particular flag become such an enduring symbol?
 How fragile is the condition it's in now, and what steps are being taken to preserve it?

 The flag that Francis Scott Key wrote about — the literal "Star-Spangled Banner" — is about as perfectly preserved as a 200-year-old war relic can be.
 It hung in the Smithsonian's Great Hall for decades, which was probably one of the worst ways to preserve it, since it was exposed to air, light, moisture, mold and pollution.
-In 1998, the Smithsonian took it down and began an eight-year-long preservation process: cleaning it, examining it and building a protective location for it.
+In 1998, the Smithsonian took it down and began an eight-year preservation process: cleaning it, examining it and building a protective location for it.
 The flag now rests in a chamber that is oxygen-free to prevent fire, and it lies on a nearly flat surface with very low lighting to prevent any further damage.
 The great thing is that the chamber is lit so dramatically and it's built with the public in mind, so that 1.8 million Americans every year can visit and witness this extraordinary artifact that sums up so much of what our nation means.

-Preservationists Jennifer Jones (left) and Suzanne Thomassen-Krauss inspect the flag that inspired Francis Scott Key to write "The Star-Spangled Banner."
+Preservationists Jennifer Jones (left) and Suzanne Thomassen-Krauss inspect the flag that inspired Francis Scott Key to write 'The Star-Spangled Banner.'
 (Photo: Smithsonian Institute)

 What do you make of the song's history as a drinking song?

 The tune for "The Star-Spangled Banner" was a drinking song, but not the kind of song you might hear in a raucous bar.
 It was written in the 1760s for a gentleman's drinking club — essentially a high-end club for wealthy and educated Englishman to hang out and drink.
 The tune "To Anacreon In Heaven" is really hard to sing, covering an octave and a half, and that was on purpose.
 The song was designed so the club's members could show off their singing abilities.
 Francis Scott Key knew the song and apparently had it in the back of his mind when creating the poem.
-I don't think he realized that what a problem the tune would be when every person in America is expected to be able to sing it before a baseball game.
+I don't think he realized what a problem the tune would be when every person in America is expected to be able to sing it before a baseball game.

-There was talk of changing the anthem to something easier to sing, such as "God Bless America" or "America the Beautiful" — are you glad it wasn't?
+There was talk of changing the anthem to something easier to sing, such as 'God Bless America' or 'America the Beautiful.'
+Are you glad it wasn't?

 By the time the other patriotic candidates for a national anthem were written, it was really too late.
 Americans had already considered "The Star-Spangled Banner" to be the nation's song, and the official declaration in 1931 only confirmed a given fact.
 Michael Dean, a UCLA professor and vocal coach, was one of our interviewees, and I think he said it best. "'The Star-Spangled Banner' was never commissioned, and it was written by an amateur.
 What could be more American than that?"